Skin Health

 Understanding the skin microbiome could provide more than natural eczema treatments.
 Studies have suggested skin microbes could also be used to fight acne and rosacea.
 Bayer’s partnership with Azitra is aimed at finding where the potential lies.

-The world of microbes is a world we carry with us every day.
-They’re in our environment, they’re in our gut, and they’re on our skin.
+The world of microscopic bacteria on our skin is a world we carry with us every day.
+They’re not only on our skin, but also in our environment and in our gut.
 With the tools of modern science, we can zoom in, explore the microbiome universe, and use what we find to improve lives and enable better health.
 Since this science is still emerging, no one knows what we’ll uncover next.
 The next great discovery could be right under our noses.
-Literally.